"Leave No One

 Our San Diego County Mission

-The Veterans Legal Assistance and Referral Clinic (VLARC) is a cooperative partnership with the California Veterans Legal Task Force, the Department of Veterans Affairs San Diego Healthcare System, and California Western School of Law (CWSL).
+The Veterans Legal Assistance and Referral Clinic (VLARC) is a cooperative partnership with the California Veterans Legal Task Force, the Department of Veterans Affairs San Diego Healthcare System, and local law students and paralegals.
 We form a collaborative team consisting of VA social workers and treatment providers, attorneys and legal professionals, and peer support ("Battle Buddies") to assist veterans receiving mental health treatment from the VA in successful aftercare programs.
 The activities include providing legal assistance and referrals to veterans who are receiving case management services through the Veterans Justice Outreach Program (VJOP) and the Vista Detention Facility's Veterans Moving Forward Module.
-We address unmet legal needs within our scope of practice and provide CWSL students with practice-orientated legal education opportunities.
+We address unmet legal needs within our scope of practice and provide local law students with practice-orientated legal education opportunities.
 In providing these services, veterans will be able to focus on treatment and aftercare without the added stress of legal issues.
-In addition, CWSL students will gain valuable experience in providing legal assessments, experience with mental health issues, and knowledge about veterans' legal needs.
+In addition, students will gain valuable experience in providing legal assessments, experience with mental health issues, and knowledge about veterans' legal needs.

 We are privileged to work with many volunteers including attorneys, paralegals, and Battle Buddies who all serve under the California Veterans Legal Task Force umbrella.